omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 ### 8. Set Up Firewall

-A firewall is the last point of contact before anyone in the internet can get into your server.
+A firewall is the last point of contact before anyone on the internet can get into your server.
 Getting a firewall up is crucial before deploying a server online.
 The example below demonstrates iptables as a way to set up Firewall rules.
 However, you may choose another software you're more comfortable with, such as `ufw`, `firewalld`, etc.

 #### 8.1 Check the Current Iptables Rules